A Systematic Review and Taxonomy of Reinforcement Learning-Model Predictive Control Integration for Linear Systems: Background and Theoretical Foundations

 \subsubsection{Value-Based Methods}

 Value-based RL focuses on estimating the optimal value function, which quantifies the expected long-term return from a given state or state-action pair.
 By accurately evaluating the action-value function, $Q(s, a)$, the agent implicitly derives its policy by greedily selecting the action that yields the highest value.
 Classic algorithms like Q-learning, SARSA, and their deep learning extension, Deep Q-Networks (DQN), have achieved remarkable success in environments with discrete state and action spaces.
+The performance of DQN are largely enabled by experience replay mechanisms, a systematic review of these mechanisms is provided in \cite{KHALILIAMIRABADI2026134403}.
 However, for linear control systems where the control inputs (e.g., voltages, forces) are intrinsically continuous, value-based methods suffer from the curse of dimensionality.
 Finding the absolute maximum of a complex $Q$-function over a continuous action space at every time step is computationally prohibitive, limiting the direct application of pure value-based methods in standard industrial control tasks \cite{Fundamental_Zai2020}.